Kashalotnot/Codedex-hackathon-2024/README.md

 # Stoop Sale Website
 The Stoop Sale Website is a dynamic platform designed for the codedex-hackathon-2024.
+[ADMIN: email: bebra@gmail.com, password: 123456]

 ## Overview
 The Stoop Sale Invitation Website is deployed for hosts Stoop Sales to invite peaple, manage event details.
 It features a public page accessible to anyone interested in the event, and an admin page for hosts to perform administrative actions.